aedart/athenaeum/docs/components/support/properties.md

 ## Make You Own

 If you cannot find a specific aware-of component, then you can [request a new component](https://github.com/aedart/athenaeum/issues).
-Alternatively, you can generate your own, by using the available [Dto Generator](./generator.md), which has also been used to generate these components.
+Alternatively, you can generate your own by using the available [Dto Generator](./generator.md), which has also been used to generate these components.

 ## Available Aware-Of Components